tanmay-pathak/audio-merger-api/README.md

 **Response:**

 - Content-Type: `audio/mpeg`
-- The merged audio file will be returned as a downloadable MP3 file
+- The merged audio file will be streamed as a downloadable MP3 file
+- Headers include:
+  - `X-Total-Files`: Total number of input files
+  - `X-Successful-Merges`: Number of successfully merged files

 ## Error Handling